Back in Canada Chapter 25

 Tuesday, December 14, 1976

 My Glen Campbell record arrived today!
 I was excited to listen to it.
-When I was alone I went upstairs and put it on their record player so I could listen to it.
+When I was alone, I went upstairs and put it on their record player so I could listen to it.
 It was such a nice moment, I felt like it had been sent from Heavenly Father to help cheer me up in this dark time.
 Despite everything that was happening to me, I felt like He wanted me to know that He was aware of me!

 Saturday, December 18, 1976

-After we had talked for a few minutes I could hear the band had stopped playing.
-Nick came running into the hall where we were.
-He was furious with me.
-I told Mary I better go.
-When we got home he asked me what I was thinking, talking to that whore.
-I told him not to call her names and before I knew it he was hitting me.
+I told Mary I’d better go.
+When we got home, he asked me what I was thinking, talking to that whore.
+I told him not to call her names, and before I knew it, he was hitting me.

-I couldn’t believe he had struck me.
-The next day I asked him why he had hit me and if he thought it was okay.
-He told me once in a while his dad hit his mom and it was a man’s right to hit a woman when she got out of line.
-His dad was such a nice, gentle man I couldn’t imagine him hitting his wife.
+His dad was such a nice guy.
+I couldn’t imagine him hitting his wife.
 I told Nick that we could talk about things and that he was never to hit me again.
-But Nick was very arrogant about it and told me as long as I didn’t step out of line then he wouldn’t have to hit me.
+But Nick was very arrogant about it and told me that as long as I didn’t step out of line, then he wouldn’t have to hit me.

 Wednesday, December 22, 1976

-With the money that Nick earns from his band, he is expected to give all of it to his mom to help out.
-Nick always takes some of the money before he gives the rest to his mom.
 Today he took me to the store so I could pick out a Christmas present for myself.
 I was scared his mom would find out.
-While we were at the store I found a beautiful dress.
+While we were at the store, I found a beautiful dress.
 I felt bad I can’t buy Nick anything since I didn’t have any money.

 Thursday, December 23, 1976